The next meeting will be held on July 4.

 Abstract: Turbulent simulations with wall models are commonly used approaches to produce high fidelity flow fields with acceptable computational cost.
 However, most existing wall models are built under certain assumptions, which can affect their adaptivity to practical turbulent flows.
 To this end, we develop a novel wall model based on a deep neural network, namely, discriminator, which can discriminate instantaneous under-resolved and well-resolved flow fields.
 The fully developed velocity fields from direct numerical simulations (DNSs) on fine and coarse grids are performed and then adopted as the datasets to train the discriminator.
 Then, the well-trained discriminator is implemented into DNSs on coarse grids as a wall model.
 This dynamically updating the instantaneous velocity fields so as to make them indistinguishable from well-resolved ones through body force.
 The turbulent flow under bulk Reynolds number of 4600-40000 are investigated.
 As the discriminator-based wall model is introduced, the predicted wall shear stress, mean and rms velocity profiles are significantly improved compared with DNSs on coarse grids without a wall model.

-Speaker: Dr. Vedasri Godovarthi (Postdoctoral Research Associate, Johns Hopkins University) [GS]
+Postdoctoral Research Associate, Johns Hopkins University [GS]

 007A